Skip to content

 "ask"All tool calls require human approval in the dashboard

-Restart BlackLake after editing the config (Ctrl-C then npx @blacklake-systems/surface-cli).
+Restart BlackLake after editing the config (Ctrl-C then npx blacklake serve).

 export ANTHROPIC_BASE_URL=http://localhost:3100/proxy/anthropic